PegionFish/Project-Miskatonic/README.md

 ## License

 This project is released under MIT protocol.
+But I'm planning a protocol for some special needs and this will change in future if everything goes right.

 The README file is based on [Standard Readme](https://github.com/RichardLitt/standard-readme) made by Richard Litt.
+His

 <a href="https://996.icu"><img src="https://img.shields.io/badge/link-996.icu-red.svg" alt="996.icu" /></a>